Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Experimental Setup

-We use the PLMs and LLMs with CLM heads from ``Hugging Face Transformers'' for IT experiments.
-Training is also performed with QLoRA based on cross-entropy loss.
-All hyperparameters are identical to SL experiments except for the batch size.
+\paragraph{Instruction Tuning Details.} We use Llama2-7B and Mistral-7B with CLM heads for IT.
+Training is done with QLoRA based on cross-entropy loss.
+All hyperparameters are inherited from SL experiments except for the batch size.
 The batch size depends on the maximum sequence length for packing the dataset examples.
 Short examples are packed together in the same input to increase training efficiency.
-This length is set to $512$ for the ABSA Restaurants dataset and to $1024$ for other datasets since ABSA Restaurants has shorter instruction examples on average compared to other datasets.
-It also has the lowest number of examples in the training set (cf.~Table~\ref{tab:dataset_stats}).
-We observe that ABSA models need double the epochs ($10$ epochs) to learn to extract aspect terms and their polarity, and we hypothesize that this is due to the low number of training examples compared to other datasets which successfully solve the tasks with five epochs of supervised instruction fine-tuning.
-We generate the outputs for evaluation with default generation settings for the Llama2-7B model.
-We only decrease the total maximum length of the input instruction prompt with newly generated tokens to $1024$ to speed up the generation.
-The same generation config is used for Mistral-7B.
+This length is set to 512 for the Rest14 dataset and 1024 for other datasets since Rest14 has shorter instruction examples on average and has the smallest training set (cf.~Table~\ref{tab:dataset_stats}).
+We observe that ATE+ATP models need double the epochs (10 epochs) to learn to extract aspect terms and their polarity, and we hypothesize that this is due to the low number of training examples compared to other datasets (\textasciitilde3k vs.~\textasciitilde14k).